NeffIsBack/hacklu-2025/intro/INTRO.md

 - **impacket**: To install impacket, first [install pipx](https://pipx.pypa.io/stable/installation/#on-linux) and then use pipx to install the impacket scripts: `pipx install git+https://github.com/fortra/impacket`
 - **BloodHound**: To install Bloodhound, follow the installation instructions [here](https://www.kali.org/tools/bloodhound/).
 When you are done, you should be logged in to the web interface.

-If you are not on Kali, please install NetExec as described [here](https://www.netexec.wiki/getting-started/installation/installation-on-unix).
-Once you have installed NetExec with pipx, install impacket the same way using `pipx install git+https://github.com/fortra/impacket`.
-To install BloodHound please follow the instructions on the [BloodHound Wiki](https://bloodhound.specterops.io/get-started/quickstart/community-edition-quickstart) until you are logged in to the web interface.

 #### Setup on other Linux distributions
 We will be using pipx to install NetExec and impacket.
 Pipx has the advantage that python tooling is available via command line, while pipx takes care of the env handling without polluting your system Python installation.
 Please install pipx with by following the instructions [here](https://pipx.pypa.io/stable/installation/#on-linux).